GifuSalmiakki/SwimmingApp/README.md

 I personally visit a Tampere city swimming hall with a paid yearly ticket.
 By tracking price per visit, I feel motivated to get my money's worth.

+### Tech stack

 Implemented with TypeScript + React Native -library.
 Current demo running with Expo + Expo Go on device.
+* *TODO: User data stored in Async Storage* *

 ### For running the demo: